cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 ## HashEverything

-The HashEverything hybrid KEM depends on the following constituent components:
+The HashEverything hybrid KEM (`KEM_H` below) depends on the following constituent components:

 * `KEM_T`: A traditional KEM
 * `KEM_PQ`: A post-quantum KEM